A Learning- and Scenario-based MPC Design for Nonlinear Systems in LPV Framework with Safety and Stability Guarantees: INTRODUCTION

-The contribution of this paper is three-fold: \RomanNumerallows{1}) a learning- and scenario-based robust MPC design approach that is capable of handling the joint uncertainties of the LPV model and associated scheduling variables; \RomanNumerallows{2}) a learning-based terminal ingredient design for scenario-based MPC using BNN models in the LPV from that is applicable to general nonlinear systems; and \RomanNumerallows{3}) safety and stability guarantees for the proposed MPC scheme.
-Remainder of the paper is organized as follows: Section 2 describes the problem formulation and preliminaries.
+The contributions of this paper are three-fold: \begin{enumerate} \item We present a learning- and scenario-based robust MPC design approach.
+The proposed approach learns an LPV model with generally nonlinear scheduling dependency from data and thus is applicable to a broader class of nonlinear systems than the existing works that assume a given LPV model with affine scheduling dependency.
+The proposed approach tackles the challenges of model bias for learning-based control by uncertainty quantification using BNNs and robust control using scenario optimization.
+The proposed approach can also handle the joint uncertainties of the matrix functions and scheduling variables in the LPV model while most existing LPV-MPC works only consider the uncertainty of scheduling variables. \item We present a learning-based terminal ingredient design for scenario-based MPC using BNN models in the LPV framework.
+The proposed design reduces conservativeness by considering parameter-dependent terminal ingredients while most existing works consider static terminal ingredients.
+The proposed design is applicable to LPV models with nonlinear scheduling dependency while most existing works only assume affine scheduling dependency. \item We provide safety and stability guarantees for the proposed MPC scheme. \end{enumerate}The challenges of the proposed approach lie in learning a sufficiently accurate model from data and reducing the conservativeness of uncertainty quantification and scenario generation for control design purposes.
+The remainder of the paper is organized as follows: Section 2 describes the problem formulation and preliminaries.
 Scenario-based MPC design approach using identified BNN models is presented in Section 3.
 Section 4 then presents numerical results to validate the proposed learning-based control design method.
 Concluding remarks are finally made in Section 5.